sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![arbitrary_th](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/arbitrary_th.png)
 For example, this figure uses an arbitrary threshold of 50 on a random image,
 each cell in the image has a value between 0 to 256, where 0 is black and 256 is white.
-the threshold methods assign a new value base on the original value, if the original value is greater then the threshold (>50) it would be 1 (white) and if the value is lower it would be 0 (black)
+the threshold methods assign a new value base on the original value, if the original value is greater than the threshold (>50) it would be 1 (white) and if the value is lower it would be 0 (black)

 Several popular methods are used in industry including Otsu's method (maximum variance), and Yen method (maximum correlation).